materialsproject/pymatgen-analysis-defects/paper/paper.md

 ## Defect Definition

-A core feature of `pymatgen-analysis-defect` is the ability to define a point defects automatically.
+A core feature of `pymatgen-analysis-defects` is the ability to define a point defects automatically.
 While symmetry analysis on the atomic structure alone is usually enough to define the distinct substitutional and vacancy defects, we found that the electronic charge density was the most effective at placing the interstitial defect at symmetry-inequivalent positions.
 A basic example of creating a full list of defects is shown below: